TeamHaxGD/GDDocs/endpoints/boomlings.com/database/uploadGJLevel21.md

 #### auto, original, twoPlayer, unlisted, ldm
 A boolean which toggles if one of these elements is enabled (1) or disabled (0).
 #### password
-Your password sends as a plain text int.
+The level's password as a 4-6 digit integer.
 Set to 0 for no copy or 1 for free copy.
 #### objects
 The amount of objects the level has.
 #### coins